 Stop the sugar, fats, and anything wrapped up to go.

-If you're getting ready to treat with telaprevir or boceprevir then take the time to prepare your mind, body and soul for treatment.
-Start today, walk instead of smoking, eat lean instead of mean, read instead of watching TV, and work the body, instead of the computer. . .
+Rather you're getting ready to treat with telaprevir or boceprevir, or waiting for future interferon-sparing therapies, start now to prepare your mind, body and soul for treatment.
+Begin by walking instead of smoking, eat lean instead of mean, read instead of watching TV, and work the body, instead of the computer.

 Wishing you all a successful, healthy and safe HCV journey.